GeorgeEfstathiadis/sankey-app/README.md

   ### Optional Columns

-  * **PATHNAME**:  An encoding for the names of each path (e.g. for PATHNO 1, PATHNAME is DAY1).
+  * **PATHNAME**:  An encoding for the names of each path (e.g. for PATHNO 1, PATHNAME is DAY1 - DAY2).
+Preferable format is of "{start_timepoint} - {end_timepoint}" for aditional functionality.
 Make sure PATHNAME is correctly mapped to PATHNO.
   * **FILTERS**: Any kind of filters to be displayed in the dashboard.

   Final Dataset Format example and Sankey output: